 I was reminded of it again as my current fellows are beginning to dig deep into the job hunt.
 I heard the same phrase uttered again, “Well, you know Texas has no state income tax.”
 This time I couldn’t get it out my head and I had to take a look at what state income tax rates are currently at around the country.

 This simple case study revolves around a married couple making $250,000, filing jointly, and taking the standard deductions (thus the effective tax rate).
 I used Smart Asset for the quick calculations and here’s what I found:

 - Seven states currently have no income tax: Alaska, Florida, South Dakota, Texas, Washington and Wyoming.

-- Two state (New Hampshire and Tennessee) residents pay state income taxes exclusively on income earned from dividends and investments.
+- For two states (New Hampshire and Tennessee) residents pay state income taxes exclusively on income earned from dividends and investments.

 - Michigan and Massachusetts are the only states with a flat tax rate.

 - The following states have tiers above $250,000, where rising incomes would trigger an even higher tax rate: AZ, CA, Conn, MD, Minn, NJ, NY, ND, VT, Wis, DC.

 - At this income of $250,000, based on effective tax rate, Oregon residents actually have the largest tax burden.
 However, as incomes rise, higher tax rate hikes are triggered in California climbing to over 10% with a max tax rate of 13.3%.

 Obviously the more you make, the more you “save” in taxes by living in a state with no income tax.
 These savings can add up to quite a bit over time, especially if you factor in compounding gains.